The Route of Father Sarmiento

 At the bottom, the elevation profile of the route is displayed, highlighting altitude variations and the landscapes encountered along the way.
 Each stage of the journey offers a unique experience, with views of the stunning estuaries of Pontevedra and Arousa, vineyard landscapes, and a rich cultural heritage that invites reflection.
 It is both a spiritual and physical journey, allowing pilgrims to deeply connect with the history and legacy of the region.

-Information about the Route of Father Sarmiento
+Information about the Father Sarmiento Route

-Why Choose the Route of Father Sarmiento?
+Why choose the Route of Father Sarmiento?

-The Route of Father Sarmiento and the Sea as a Constant Companion.
+The Route of Father Sarmiento and the sea as a constant companion.

 The Route of Father Sarmiento highlights the Salnés region, one of Galicia’s most important tourist destinations.
 In addition to its spectacular coastal landscapes, the trail of Father Martín Sarmiento offers travelers a journey through history, tradition, culture, gastronomy, and viticulture.